ahsanhabib98/RISCV-Keystone/baremetal/baremetal-experiments/VGG16-baremetal/README.md

 These are the steps to build vgg16 in baremetal RISCV and QEMU configurations.
 To build the toolchains in local machines follow [these instructions](../../baremetal-setup.md)
 # 1. Build baremetal binary
-Build the VGG16 binary using the files in [this folder](VGG16-in-baremetal)
+Build the VGG16 binary using the files in [the VGG16-in-baremetal folder](VGG16-in-baremetal)
 ```
 cd directory_name
 make